meteor/meteor/content/code-style.md

 <h2 id="meteor-features">Meteor code style</h2>

-The section above talked about JavaScript code in general - you can easily apply it in any JavaScript application, not just with Meteor apps.
+The section above talked about JavaScript code in general - you can apply it in any JavaScript application, not just with Meteor apps.
 However, there are some style questions that are Meteor-specific, in particular how to name and structure all of the different components of your app.

 <h3 id="collections">Collections</h3>